 Dial 7 is the second established NYC independent and a citywide round-the-clock operator.
 A long-running New York car-service brand known for 24/7 availability and broad coverage, Dial 7 runs sedans, SUVs, and larger vehicles bookable by phone or app.
 For a late celebration return at an hour when availability thins, the round-the-clock dispatch is the relevant strength.

 Booking is by phone or app, with a published quote or metered fare.
-Where Dial 7 clears the bar at #9 is the citywide coverage and the always-on dispatch; where it sits below the higher-ranked operators is the flat-rate transparency the no-surge celebration booking needs.
+Where Dial 7 clears the bar at #9 is the citywide coverage and the always-on dispatch; where it sits below the higher-ranked operators is the flat-rate transparency and dedicated group-night posture the no-surge celebration booking needs.
 Confirm the vehicle, the capacity, and the fare basis for the group.

 The right call for: late-night celebration returns, citywide coverage, and 24/7 availability when a group needs a car at any hour.